Monsoon of South Asia: Indian Ocean dipole effect

 Although the ENSO effect was statistically effective in explaining several past droughts in India, in recent decades, its relationship with the Indian monsoon seemed to weaken.
-For example, the strong ENSO of 1997 did not cause drought in India.
+For example, the strong El niño of 1997 did not cause drought in India.
 However, it was later discovered that, just like ENSO in the Pacific Ocean, a similar seesaw ocean-atmosphere system in the Indian Ocean was also in play.
 This system was discovered in 1999 and named the Indian Ocean Dipole (IOD).
 An index to calculate it was also formulated.
 IOD develops in the equatorial region of the Indian Ocean from April to May and peaks in October.
 With a positive IOD, winds over the Indian Ocean blow from east to west.
 This makes the Arabian Sea (the western Indian Ocean near the African coast) much warmer and the eastern Indian Ocean around Indonesia colder and drier.
 In negative dipole years, the reverse happens, making Indonesia much warmer and rainier.

 A positive IOD index often negates the effect of ENSO, resulting in increased monsoon rains in years such as 1983, 1994, and 1997.
 Further, the two poles of the IOD – the eastern pole (around Indonesia) and the western pole (off the African coast) — independently and cumulatively affect the quantity of monsoon rains.